brynjarorng/Pythonic_Group_Project/readme.md

 # Mini Arcade

-Mini arcade is a project running old school games writen in python using pygame.
-Currently there are 3 games in the arcade:
+Mini arcade is a project running old school games writen in python using pygame.There are 3 games currently in the arcade:

 * Snake
 * Pong
-* Whackman
+* Whackman (inspired by Pacman)

 ## Developers
 * Brynjar Örn Grétarsson - *brynjarog17* - [github](https://github.com/brynjarorng)